 You will find that the subtle flavors of green tea make this vodka surprisingly versatile and a pleasant addition to a variety of drinks.
 Though certainly not all the ways you can enjoy your new vodka, here are a few ideas to get you started.

 Chilled and served straight or poured on the rocks and slowly sipped.

 As a refreshing sweet tea-lemonade drink: Mix 2-ounces each tea vodka, lemon juice, and simple syrup.
 Served over ice in a tall glass and topped with sparkling water.

 Vodka tonic with green tea vodka is fantastic and it makes an excellent drink to serve with dinner.
 It's also a nice palate cleanser in between courses.

 The easiest way to make a great 'Green Tea Martini' is to use this infused vodka in the basic Vodka Martini recipe.
 You'll find that it's crisp and refreshing.

 Enjoy this vodka in any other vodka cocktail that has a light flavor profile like those with lemonade, citrus fruits, and sodas.
 Fruits and other ingredients with heavier flavors will drown out the taste of the tea so you'll barely be able to recognize it.

-Use it as a substitute for other tea-infused spirits such as in this Gunpowder Gimlet cocktail recipe.
+Use it as a substitute for other tea-infused spirits such as in a Gunpowder Gimlet cocktail.